• Home

 Comments

 Below is a selected list of major works by Ms. Turocy and the years in which they were commissioned.
+Many of these are available for re-staging and their costumes are in our stock.
 Please note that some operas were conceived in two or more different stagings in different years and are therefore listed in the year that specific version was premiered.
 We remain very grateful to The National Endowment for the Arts and to The New York State Council on the Arts who consistently support the New York City premieres produced with Concert Royal.

 OPERAS/BALLETS